aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Photos are not pre-approved.

-Uploaded photos become visible immediately after successful validation, object-storage upload, and required variant generation.
+Uploaded photos become visible immediately after successful validation, object-storage upload, and required thumbnail generation.

+Blurred-preview generation is not required for normal ProfilePhoto visibility.

 Users can report photos.